mastodon/documentation/content/en/admin/config.md

 #### `S3_PERMISSION`

-Defines the S3 obect ACL when uploading new files.
+Defines the S3 object ACL when uploading new files.
 Default is `public-read`.
-Be careful, when using [S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) and turning on the `BlockPublicAcls` option, uploading objects with ACL `public-read` will fail (403).
+Use caution when using [S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) and turning on the `BlockPublicAcls` option, as uploading objects with ACL `public-read` will fail (403).
 In that case, set `S3_PERMISSION` to `private`.

 ### Swift {#swift}